tmoosting/Schemer/README.md

 - Create your Characters, Materials and Institutions into each table
 - ID fields cannot be null
 - Fields that start with 'Own' or 'Coop' hold one or more IDs, separated by commas, no spaces
+- See section 5 of the research paper for more detailed information on each field
 - Load your database through the Unity project or executable version

 ### Framework Data Types